OfficeDev/Project-docs-pr/project/api/EventHandlerCollection.md

 #### <a name="GetByGuid_Guid_uid_"></a>GetByGuid(Guid uid)

-Gets a [EventHandler](EventHandler.md) from the collection with the Id value.
+Gets a [EventHandler](EventHandler.md) from the collection with the Guid value.

 ##### Syntax